PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 #### The Patterns

 This section tries to genericize the strings that I would be seeking.
-Originally, I had hoped to create "one parser to rule them all", but that didn't work out, however, my intent still lingers in this section.
+Originally, I had hoped to create "one parser to rule them all", but that didn't work out.
+However, my intent still lingers in this section.
 The patterns are:

 - the executable name and how to retrieve help (is it `-?`, `--help`, or something else)